xterm-x11/docs/installing-xterm-from-a-package.md

 # XTerm package details

+In addition to the package search and details from your package-managing tool that you can view on a command line, pkgs.org provides a dedicated page for each XTerm package with extensive details.
+See https://pkgs.org/download/xterm for more information.

-Email them to include the missing Linux distros: https://pkgs.org/download/xterm
+Email them to include the identified missing Linux distros: https://pkgs.org/download/xterm

 # List of Linux distributions

+Move this up?

 XTerm packages are available for various Linux distributions, including:

+Turn it into an inline list.

 [Adélie Linux](https://www.adelielinux.org/): [XTerm package details](https://pkg.adelielinux.org/current/xterm)